giacomo-ascari/busy-toad/README.md

 ## Various notes

 - STM32 Cube IDE because yes.
-- Is there a almost standard connector for stlink things?
+- Debugging is done with cortex jtag/swd 10 pin connection.
 - This version will only feature one MCU.
 I feel like this should be a mix of prototype/learning experience and functional product.
 - I'm extremely dubious about the feasibility of the 48v phantom power for condenser microphones.
+A solution can be just buying an external mic pre-amp.
 - [nice colors, i like them](https://coolors.co/30bced-303036-fffaff-fc5130-050401)
 - [Differences-between-Mic-Line-and-Instrument-level](https://support.focusrite.com/hc/en-gb/articles/115004171025-Differences-between-Mic-Line-and-Instrument-level)